 service interruption for everyone.

-Students who attempt to use these devices
+Students who attempt to use these devices or methods

 will be disconnected from the network

-until the devices are removed... no
+until the sharing is removed... no

 What about Video Game Consoles?